Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Summary

 \section{Summary}

 In this paper, the design and performance of the scintillation tracker for the NINJA physics run are described.
 The scintillation tracker connects muon tracks between the emulsion detectors and the muon range detector, Baby MIND.
-The scintillation tracker covers an area of $\SI{1}{\m} \times \SI{1}{\m}$ which is ten times larger than the previous NINJA runs, and has an $\order{\si{\mm}}$ position resolution, while maintaining the number of readout channels less than 256.
-The scintillation tracker has a special arrangement of \SI{24}{\mm}-width plastic scintillator bars with deliberate gaps between each other, and the position resolution is improved to be \SI{2.5}{\mm} using the constraint by the gaps.
+The scintillation tracker covers an area of $\SI{1}{\m} \times \SI{1}{\m}$ which is ten times larger than the previous NINJA runs, while maintaining the number of readout channels less than 256.
+The scintillation tracker has a special arrangement of \SI{24}{\mm}-width plastic scintillator bars with deliberate gaps between each other, and the positional resolution is improved to be \SI{2.5}{\mm} using the constraint by the gaps.
 The design also maintains the high efficiency of the scintillation tracker since there are no insensitive areas.

-The track matching efficiency is evaluated using muon tracks from the upstream of the detectors and an efficiency more than 97\% is achieved for forward-going muons.
-The position and angle resolutions of the scintillation tracker are estimated to be $\sim \SI{2.5}{\mm}$ and $\order{10}\,\si{\milli\radian}$, respectively, using the emulsion shifter information.
+The hit-track matching efficiency is evaluated using muon tracks from the upstream of the detectors and an efficiency more than 97\% is achieved for forward-going muons.
+The positional and angular resolutions of the scintillation tracker for forward-going muons are estimated to be \SI{2.5}{\mm} and 20-40\,mrad, respectively, using the emulsion shifter information.

 It is concluded that the performance of the scintillation tracker is sufficient for the muon track matching in the nuclear-emulsion-based neutrino interaction measurement, which is essential in the $\nu_\mu$ CC interaction analysis of the current and future neutrino experiments using nuclear emulsion.